sortmerna/sortmerna/BUILD.md

 Clang has no support for the `filesystem` yet.
 LLVM 9.0 is due to be released later this year.
 At that time we'll get back to supporting builds with Clang on Linux and OSX.

+The build is performed using a Python script provided with the Sortmerna distribution.
+The script uses a configuration file `env.yaml`, which can be Optionally modified to customize the build.

 ## Building on Linux

 ### Install GCC 9